 To turn the iPad off, press and hold the Sleep/Wake button until the Apple logo appears, then drag the slider.

 Give it a minute to shut down, then press and hold the Sleep/Wake button until the Apple logo appears.

-I recommend using a free Gmail account, add your other email addresses to the Gmail account, then add the Gmail account to your iPad.
+I recommend using a free Gmail account, add your other email addresses to the Gmail account, then add the Gmail account to your iPad or iPhone.

 There are other advantages to doing this, such as, a unified inbox, folders and being able to view email from Safari.